Tanegashima (gun): (great cylinder)

 A gun of this size was typically hard to operate (though varying on the momme), requiring plentiful amounts of gunpowder and proper training.
-One of the issues of operating such device was the powerful recoil and the difficulty of transporting, where sometimes larger o-zutsu were either rested on rice bales, hang from trees using ropes, or have it installed on a carriage (similar to European cannons).
+One of the issues of operating such device was the powerful recoil and the difficulty of transporting, where sometimes larger o-zutsu were either rested on rice bales, hung from trees using ropes, or installed on a carriage (similar to European cannons).

 Samurai- (samurai cylinder)

 The samurai-zutsu guns were custom-made for use only by the samurai, whose high social standing and wealth meant they could afford well-crafted and intricately designed guns which were longer and of larger caliber, as opposed to the cruder and inferior quality ban-zutsu used by the ashigaru.